shenc909/shenc909.github.io/_posts/2020-05-16-teensy-fcfs.md

 The firmware of the flight controller is still in progress.
 It's currently being built using PlatformIO, as opposed to the Arduino IDE, which provides better support for larger, more complicated projects.
 Open source code from Sparkfun for the MPU-9250 is used and modified for better performance, as well as tuned for the specific magnetic field adjustments required for Berkeley, Calfornia.

 As of now, the code provides barebone access to the fused orientation of the flight controller, and an arming sequence for safety.
 The code also provides some libraries for controlling the onboard LED, PID control and generating the PWM signals required for the ESCs.
-This helps to reduce the complexity of the main loop by abstracting away commonly used functions, and helps to improve our ability to optimise the main loop for better performance and reduced processing latency.
+This helps to reduce the complexity of the main loop by abstracting away commonly used functions, and improves our ability to optimise the main loop for better performance with reduced processing latency.

 As of now, stability control is via a PID controller, with tuned values.
 However, performance is not good enough for stable flight at the moment.
 Future updates would include experimenting with LQR control which appears to provide better performance.